Synesthesia

 Prevalence & culture

-The most rigorous population study, Simner and colleagues (2006), tested 500 people drawn from the Edinburgh and Glasgow university communities without relying on self-referral, and found a prevalence of roughly 4.4% for some form of synesthesia, with colour-triggering forms (grapheme–colour, day–colour, music–colour) by far the most common.
-Sexual synesthesia is a rare subtype within that group; the Nielsen et al. (2013) study recruited only 19 self-identified sexual synaesthetes (17 women and just 2 men) compared with 36 controls, so prevalence figures for the sexual form are not reliably established.
+Sexual synesthesia is a rare subtype within that group.
+The Nielsen et al. (2013) study recruited only 19 self-identified sexual synaesthetes (17 women and just 2 men) against 36 age-matched controls, so prevalence figures for the sexual form are not reliably established; the British Psychological Society's Research Digest summarised its "light show" findings for a general audience.
 Culturally, synesthesia is celebrated through synaesthete artists and composers such as Wassily Kandinsky, the novelist Vladimir Nabokov, who described his grapheme–colour synesthesia in his memoir, and Olivier Messiaen, who built composition methods around his sound–colour perceptions.
 It is a recurring topic of popular-science coverage, including a Scientific American feature on the orgasm-triggered form.

 Variations & related interests